raphaelcarrard/Outono-Adventures/README.md

-a upcoming 3D platform game that's being developed for a German girl on Instagram that i really like.
+a upcoming 3D platform game that's being developed as a birthday gift for a German girl on Instagram that i really like.
 The game is not complete, a backup was made here on GitHub for security reasons, in case my computer has problems.